SuperCoder-101/Pico-W-Data-Transmitter/README.md

 >This library was created using MicroPython V1.28.0

 # Features
+- I've tested this using Android, not sure if it works on Iphone
+-
 # About this repository
 This repository contains the following:
 - lib/